Fundamental invariants of tensors, Latin hypercubes, and rectangular Kronecker coefficients: Introduction

 In \textsection\,\ref{sec:dimseq} we establish some properties of the dimension sequences $g_{d}(n,k)$ including the symmetry $g_{d}(n,k) = g_{d}(k^{d - 1} - n, k)$ and the implication $B_{3,k} \implies B_{d,k}$ (cf. Theorem~\ref{gthm}) on positivity using various properties of Kronecker coefficients.
 In \textsection\,\ref{sec:hwv0} we prove the implication $A_{d,k} \implies B_{d,k}$ (cf. Theorem~\ref{thm81}) by describing some explicit constructions of highest weight vectors combined with properties of Latin hypercubes obtained in \textsection\,\ref{sec:latin}.
-In particular, as a core ingredient in the proof we introduce an interesting $k$-form $\omega$ in the anti-symmetric space $\bigwedge^k (\mathbb{C}^k)^{\otimes d}$, which is dual to Cayley's first hyperdeterminant (cf. Remark~\ref{remod}) and whose power expansions record evaluations of $G$-invariant polynomials at unit tensors (cf.~Theorem~\ref{thm:omega}).
+In particular, a core ingredient in the proof is presented by an important $k$-form $\omega$ in the anti-symmetric space $\bigwedge^k (\mathbb{C}^k)^{\otimes d}$, which is dual to Cayley's first hyperdeterminant (cf. Remark~\ref{remod}) and whose power expansions surprisingly record all evaluations of $G$-invariant polynomials at unit tensors (cf.~Theorem~\ref{thm:omega}).

 \begin{remark} An important known $G$-invariant is the {\it geometric hyperdeterminant} \cite{gkz} whose degree sequence has an exponential growth even for $d = 3$ (cf. \cite[A176097]{oeis}). \end{remark}